deborahdore/political-debates-graph-analysis/README.md

 | Equivalent Nodes Relations |   706   |

+_Example graph of debate between Gore and Kemp_:
 <img src="visualization/imgs/09-10-1996_debate_graph.svg">
-Example graph of debate between Gore and Kemp

 ## BENCHMARKING
 The dataset was tested against 10 state of the art KGE models using the [PyKEEN](https://github.com/pykeen/pykeen) library